Chart Color Schemes

 Greta is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Greta's dwelling structure, as per the latest Census, consisted of 96.1% houses and 3.9% other dwellings.
-In comparison, Non-Metro NSW had 90.9% houses and 9.0% other dwellings.
-Home ownership in Greta was at 25.6%, with mortgaged dwellings at 54.2% and rented ones at 20.3%.
-The median monthly mortgage repayment in Greta was $1,755, above Non-Metro NSW's average of $1,733.
+Greta's dwellings, as per the latest Census, were 96.1% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in Greta was 25.6%, with mortgaged dwellings at 54.2% and rented ones at 20.3%.
+The median monthly mortgage repayment was $1,755, higher than Non-Metro NSW's average of $1,733.
 The median weekly rent in Greta was $360, compared to Non-Metro NSW's $340.
 Nationally, Greta's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing